Thousands attend funeral of Chad's Deby, Macron pledges French support | Law-Order

 Thousands of people attended the funeral of Chad's slain leader Idriss Deby on Friday, with French President Emmanuel Macron leading tributes to the long-ruling strongman whose death in a battle with rebels has thrown the country into crisis.

-The African Union's Peace and Security Council went further in a statement late on Friday, expressing "grave concern" about the military takeover and urging the authorities to "expeditiously" move to hand power over to civilians.
-Opposition leaders, who had been stepping up their activity prior to Deby's death, have condemned the takeover as a coup and called for civil disobedience.
+The African Union's Peace and Security Council expressed "grave concern" about the military takeover and urging the authorities to "expeditiously" move to hand power over to civilians.
+The military council has said it intends to oversee an 18-month transition to elections while leading the response to the rebel offensive.

-Deby, a lynchpin in Western security strategy, was killed on Monday in a battle against a rebel army led by dissident army officers who are not linked to jihadists, according to Chadian authorities.
-The rebels said on Friday their command centre was bombed on Wednesday night in an attempt to kill their leader.

-They have swept south across the vast desert nation from their bases in Libya, and have said they are about 200-300 km (125-190 miles) from the capital, N'Djamena.
-African presidents and prime ministers joined dignitaries and ordinary citizens in the city's Place de la Nation for the funeral ceremony.

-The authorities could not be immediately reached for comment.
-Nonetheless, many Chadians were deeply upset by Deby's death.

-"He protected us for so long that today we have come to wish him eternal rest.
-A deserved rest," said N'Djamena resident Hassan Adoum.
-SEEKING REGIONAL STABILITY

-Before the ceremony, Macron and regional leaders met with Mahamat Idriss Deby and members of the military council.
-The 37-year-old Deby, a general, has dissolved parliament, taken over as president and armed forces commander, and promised to hold an election in 18 months time.
+SEEKING REGIONAL STABILITY Before the ceremony, Macron and regional leaders met with the 37-year-old Mahamat Idriss Deby and members of the military council.

 The French presidency source said France and the G5 Sahel nations had offered support for a civilian-military transition.
 The G5 are Burkina Faso, Chad, Mali, Mauritania, and Niger - all beset by Islamist militant threats.
-The African Union statement, however, made no mention of a military role in the transition.
+Masra said in a Facebook post that he and other Chadians had met with Niger's President Mohamed Bazoum and Mauritanian President Mohamed Ould Ghazouani.

+He said the Chadians proposed that the transitional government be modeled after the one in Mali, which was created after a military coup last August.
+The president would be a civilian and the vice president would be nominated by Deby and responsible for security and defence issues.
+There would also be a prime minister at the head of an inclusive government resulting from multi-party talks.
-The Peace and Security Council "urges the Chadian defence and security forces and all national stakeholders to respect the constitutional mandate and order, and to expeditiously embark on a process of restoration of constitutional order and handing over of political power to the civilian authorities", it said.
-To that end, it called for "an all-inclusive national dialogue".

-Besides opposition leaders, labour unions and civil society organisations in Chad have denounced the military takeover, and an army general said this week that many officers are opposed to the transition plan.
-ON THE FRONTLINE
+In its statement, the African Union's Peace and Security Council urged Chadian authorities "to respect the constitutional mandate and order, and to expeditiously embark on a process of restoration of constitutional order and handing over of political power to the civilian authorities".
+Opposition leaders, labour unions and civil society organisations in Chad have all denounced the military takeover, and an army general said this week that many officers are opposed to the transition plan.

-The rebels of the Front for Change and Concord in Chad (FACT) said warplanes bombed their centre on Wednesday night in an attempt to kill their leader, Mahamat Mahadi Ali.
-They accused France of supporting the raid with aerial surveillance.
 The group did not specify where the command post was located or give details of any casualties or damage.
+The French army said it had not carried out any air strikes this week in Chad.
+Chad's army did not respond to a request for comment.

 ALSO READ